eclemmon/from_elemental/README.md

 ## INSTRUCTIONS FOR RUNNING THE SOFTWARE

+If you haven't installed Python,
+<a href=https://www.python.org/downloads/>install it by downloading it here.</a>
+The software has been tested in Python 3.8 and up.

 Navigate to the directory that you want to the folder to be downloaded to in the CLI of your choice (e.g. terminal on mac):

 `cd Users/yourusernamehere/Desktop`

-Download the software by copying this into the CLI:
+Download the software by copying this into the CLI.
+You may be asked to install xcode developer tools on Mac.
+Do so if asked:

 `git clone https://github.com/eclemmon/new_music_for_strings.git`

+Install Pillow, a necessary python package:

+`python3 -m pip install Pillow`

 Navigate into the directory:

-`cd score_gui`
+`cd new_music_for_strings`

 Run the program: